videoflow/videoflow/README.md

 [![Build Status](https://travis-ci.org/videoflow/videoflow.svg?branch=master)](https://travis-ci.org/videoflow/videoflow)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/videoflow/videoflow/blob/master/LICENSE)

 **Videoflow** is a Python framework for video stream processing.
-The library is designed to facilitate easy and quick definition of stream processing applications.
+The library is designed to facilitate easy and quick definition of computer vision stream processing applications.
+It empowers developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
+It contains off-the-shelf components for object detection, object tracking, human pose estimation, etc, and it is easily extensible.

-It can be used for any kind of streaming data, but we designed it with video in mind.
-For example, in the computer vision domain it can be used to quickly develop video streaming analytics applications such as people detection, people tracking, people counting.

 Below there is a quick first sample application.
 You can see more examples in the [**examples**](https://github.com/videoflow/videoflow/tree/master/examples) folder.